AntiMicroX/antimicrox/BUILDING.md

   <summary>Windows dependencies</summary>
 In case of Windows you need QT, SDL2 libraries, cmake and compiler (mingw for example).

 For setting up your environment you may use `msys2`.
+Alternatively, you may use `MSVC`.

 </details>